 The explanation can get pretty complicated, so here's another video explaining "Net Metering."
 It gets complicated because it is a controversial topic, as described here, here, here, and here ($100/month fee proposed) plus here and here.
 In my own state (Georgia), Georgia power wants to impose a special grid-maintenance fee on solar power producers.
 (Source).
 And an Arizona utility was caught secretly funding out-of-state, anti-net-metering propagandists.

 This October, 2013 article, by the way, touts California's overall solar program as a success thus far.
-In October, 2013 the state passed legislation uncorking its net metering bottle and upping its goal to 33% renewable energy by 2002.
-(Source).
+Here's the latest ruling (March, 2016) in that California "net metering" struggle.
+(Note that in October, 2013 the state passed legislation uncorking its net metering bottle and upping its goal to 33% renewable energy by 2002.
+(Source)).
+Arizona, meanwhile, is seeing a big fight over minimum fees to charge solar residential customers.
+This 2015 lawsuit by a PV maker is particularly interesting, in that the maker accuses a "solar-fee" imposing utility of anti-competitive conduct.

 Anyway, Georgia law calls Net Metering "Bidirectional Metering."
 O.C.G.A. § 46-3-52(1) ("'Bidirectional metering' means measuring the amount of electricity supplied by an electric service provider and the amount fed back to the electric service provider by the customer's distributed generation facility using the same meter") (emphasis added).
 And O.C.G.A. § 46-3-52(5) defines people like me (grid-tied, rooftop solar array owners) as the owner of a "Distributed generation facility":